friemen/diffit/README.md

 ```

-The `diff` for maps is an order of magnitude faster due to the
+Unsurprisingly, the `diff` for maps is an order of magnitude faster due
-performance characteristics of the underlying datastructures.
+to the performance characteristics of the underlying datastructures.

 ## License